Dark Spots Decoded: How to Identify Your Type and Find the Right Turmeric Solution

 Type 4: Sun Spots (Solar Lentigines)

 Common causes: Cumulative UV exposure over years.
-Appears on sun-exposed areas like the face, hands, chest, shoulders, and arms.
+Appears on sun-exposed areas like face, hands, chest, and shoulders.
 More common after age 40.

 How to confirm: Is it on a sun-exposed area?
-Has it been there for months or years without much change?
-Did it appear gradually without any injury?
+Has it been there for months or years?
+Did it appear gradually without injury?

 Sun Spot Quick Facts